Modeling quasielastic interactions of monoenergetic kaon decay-at-rest neutrinos: Validation with electron scattering

 Second, a good agreement with the electron scattering data lends confidence in the nuclear model.
 Indeed, we stress that the parameters of the CRPA model are not tuned in order to reproduce scattering data, except for the cut-off in the residual interaction.
 The model relies on solving the Schr\"odinger equation for initial and final state nucleons in a nuclear potential.
 This potential is obtained in a self-consistent Hartree-Fock calculation with an extended Skyrme force (SkE2), whose parameters are fit to reproduce static properties (charge radii, and excitation energies) of a representative set of closed-shell nuclei~\cite{Waroquier:Skyrme}.
 The agreement with electron scattering data is thus essentially a prediction that does not rely on a measurement of binding energies or momentum distributions.
 This excellent agreement, especially in the low $\omega$ and $q$ region where the position of the single-particle resonances is correctly reproduced, thereby lends confidence to the predictive power of the model for the neutrino cross section in this kinematic region.

-In Fig.~\ref{fig:Eeprime_cal} we show the comparison of CRPA results with the inclusive electron scattering data on $^{40}$Ca which overlaps with the phase space covered by the KDAR $\nu_\mu$.
-This data is mostly obtained at backward scattering angles and at lower incoming energies than for carbon.
-Thereby the data highlight the different weighting of the longitudinal and transverse responses that enter the cross section, with the backward scattering cross section having a larger contribution from the transverse response.
-The agreement with the calcium data is again good, except in the most backward scattering bins, where the Hartree-Fock model tends to provide a better description of the low-$\omega$ region relevant to the KDAR cross section.
+In confronting the model with both carbon and calcium data we find that the calcium data seem to be slightly better described by the CRPA.
+On the one hand calcium is a larger, and moreover doubly magic, nucleus for which the mean-field treatment should be expected to work better.
+On the other hand the calcium data is mostly obtained at backward scattering angles and at lower incoming energies than for carbon.
+Thereby the data highlights a different weighting of the longitudinal and transverse responses that enter the cross section, with the backward scattering cross section having a larger contribution from the transverse response.

 The simultaneous description of the different carbon and calcium data in this kinematic region without the modification of any parameters lends confidence to the ability of the model to provide predictions for different nuclei.